 Once the user has completed the task, they can check it off by selecting the check mark next to the task back in the ‘My Task Assignments’ box.
 As this task is connected to Skyler’s ALC goal, this will check off the goal task and bring the goal closer to completion.

-There are so many features in Enriching Teachers that haven’t been covered in this post, and various ways it could work in a school district, from managing ALCs to department teams, PLC and district-level meetings.
+There are so many features in Team Agendas that haven’t been covered in this post, and various ways it could work in a school district, from managing ALCs to department teams, PLC and district-level meetings.
 To see a live demonstration, schedule a free demo today!

 Can Enriching Students and Enriching Teachers Work Together?

-The tools Enriching Students and Enriching Teachers can both help Texas School Districts manage various processes of House Bill 4545, including managing time, scheduling students, and tracking time for accelerated instruction.
+The tools Enriching Students and Team Agendas can both help Texas School Districts manage various processes of House Bill 4545, including managing time, scheduling students, and tracking time for accelerated instruction.
 But, they can effectively work together a well.

 The same students and staff members can be imported into both tools.
 The student used in the scenarios on this page, Skyler Kennedy, is a student in Enriching Students as well.
 For example, below is a snapshot of his Student Profile in Enriching Students, which shows he has a struggling grade in Math.